 Withdrawal from all courses in which a student is enrolled in a given semester/session constitutes a withdrawal from College.
-Withdrawal from College during the first seven weeks of a semester or within the official withdrawal date set in the College Calendar for semester/ session requires that the student submit an official request for withdrawal through a drop/add withdrawal form.
+Withdrawal from College during the official withdrawal period listed in the College Calendar for semester/session requires that the student submit an official request for withdrawal through a drop/add withdrawal form.